-The word ``equivalence" between two statements $\bold A$ and $\bold B$, by convention, is understood as $\bold A$ implies $\bold B$ and $\bold B$ implies $\bold A$.
-Two true statements are equivalent.
-Thus the note just reveals a connection (in the sense of art) between these two well known facts. \begin{theorem} The H\"{o}lder inequality is equivalent to the Weighted AM-GM inequality. \end{theorem} \begin{proof} To show (\ref{e2}) implies (\ref{e1}), we let $a_k=(\lambda_kc_k)^{\frac{1}{p}}, b_k=(\lambda_k)^{\frac{1}{q}}$ in (\ref{e2}) for all $k$, then
+The word ``equivalence" between two statements $\bold A$ and $\bold B$, by convention, is understood as follows: $\bold A$ implies $\bold B$ and $\bold B$ implies $\bold A$. {Two equivalent sentences have the same truth value.} Thus,~this~note reveals a connection (in the sense of art) between these two well-known facts. \begin{Theorem} The H\"{o}lder inequality is equivalent to the weighted AM--GM inequality. \end{Theorem} \begin{proof} To show that (\ref{e2}) implies (\ref{e1}), let $a_k=(\lambda_kc_k)^{\frac{1}{p}}, b_k=(\lambda_k)^{\frac{1}{q}}$ in (\ref{e2}) for all $k$; then